 Hello everybody.
-This is The Daily Bone, and I'm your humble and confused doggie host, Chester L. W. Stephens, chairman of the Squeaky Party.
+This is The Daily Bone, and I'm your humble and confused doggie host, Chester L. W. Spaniel, chairman of the Squeaky Party.
 Remember, squeaky toys will save the world.
 Squeaky toys.
 Got that?
 Squeaky toys.

 Once again politics has thrown me for a loop.
 Several loops, actually.
 The fighting between the Democrats and the Republicans goes on and on and nothing gets accomplished.
 It seems all they care about is how to get more votes in the next election.
 The humans have invented a gigantic mess for themselves, and they aren’t listening to any of my good ideas, or common sense even.
 I give up.
 The Squeaky Party has gone home.